 On August 13, 2019, the Company acquired 100% of the outstanding equity interests of SentreHEART.
 Founded in 2005 and based in Redwood City, California, SentreHEART developed innovative technology for remote delivery of a suture for closure of anatomic structures including the left atrial appendage (LAA).
 This technology is currently being studied in the aMAZE IDE clinical trial, an FDA-approved, prospective, multicenter, randomized controlled trial.
-The objective of the aMAZE Trial is to demonstrate that the LARIAT[®] device for LAA closure, plus a Pulmonary Vein Isolation (PVI) ablation, will lead to a reduced incidence of recurrent Afib compared to PVI alone.
+The objective of the aMAZE IDE trial is to demonstrate that the LARIAT® device for LAA closure, plus a Pulmonary Vein Isolation (PVI) ablation, will lead to a reduced incidence of recurrent Afib compared to PVI alone.
 Management believes the acquisition of SentreHEART will significantly expand the Company's addressable markets with a product designed for electrophysiologists, and the acquisition of SentreHEART deepens the Company's commitment to provide the broadest possible offering of ablation and LAA management solutions to patients and customers.

 The total consideration paid to SentreHEART's former shareholders at the acquisition date was \$18,008 in cash and 699 shares of AtriCure common stock valued at approximately \$20,307.
-The cash paid at acquisition was subject to adjustment for net working capital balances outside of a specified range, resulting in \$768 adjustment paid to the Company in November 2019.
-The merger agreement also provides for the Company to pay contingent consideration, as follows:
+The cash paid at acquisition was subject to adjustment for net working capital balances outside of a specified range, resulting in a \$768 adjustment received by the Company in November 2019.
+The merger agreement also provides for the Company to pay contingent consideration to former shareholders of SentreHEART if specified milestones are met related to the aMAZE IDE clinical trial, including PMA approval and reimbursement for the therapy involving SentreHEART's devices.
+In connection with the acquisition of SentreHEART, fair value of \$171,300 was recorded for the SentreHEART contingent consideration.
+See Note 3 for further details regarding the SentreHEART acquisition-related contingent consideration.
+Subject to the terms and conditions of the merger agreement, all contingent consideration would be paid in cash and stock at the discretion of the Company, subject to certain limitations, including the total number of shares that may be issued in connection with the merger.
+The maximum contingent consideration payable by AtriCure will not exceed \$260,000.